firebase/genkit/docs/models.md

 });
 ```

-or from a local file
+Or from a local file:

 ```javascript
 const result = await generate({